JonmarCorpuz/SecondBrain/Networking - Wireless Networking.md

 # Wireless Network Security

 * It's important to encrypt wireless traffic sent between the wireless clients and the AP because wireless signals aren't contained within a wire, meaning that any device within range of the signal can receive the traffic
+* All devices on the WLAN will use the same encryption protocol, however each client will use a unique encryption/decryption key so that other devices can't read its traffic